psychemedia/storytelling-notes/pottle-of-brains.md

 "They are," say's she.

-"An'—an'—" says he, 'n comes to a stop—"a reckon we'll tackle business noo, hevin' done tha perlite like.
+"An'—an'—" says he, 'n comes to a stop— "a reckon we'll tackle business noo, hevin' done tha perlite like.
 Hev' ye ony brains fur to sell?"

 "That depen's," says she, "ef thou wants king's brains, or sodger's brains, or schoolme'aster's brains, a dinna keep 'em."